 You've found some great OER.
 Now what?
 You will need to evaluate and possibly improve the accessibility of the OER you locate, incorporate the resource into your course, and/or edit or remix OER to work for your course.
 UAA faculty may be able to get assistance through Faculty Development & Instructional Support for assistance.
 APU faculty should contact the Office of Academic Dean (907.564.8261) to determine options for assistance.

 This work by D'Arcy Hutchings is licensed under a Creative Commons Attribution 4.0 International License.

-You may reproduce, reuse, or remix any part of it for noncommercial purposes as long as credit is included.
+You may reproduce, reuse, or remix any part of it as long as credit is included.
 We encourage you to license your derivative works under Creative Commons as well to encourage sharing and reuse of educational materials.
 Note that linked content is covered by its own licenses.
-This guide is based on an OER guide created by Jen Klaudinyi of Portland Community College (CC BY-NC US 3.0 license).